tubiz/voguepay-woocommerce-payment-gateway/README.md

 ### Note: ###
 If this is the first time you've installed a WordPress Plugin, you may need to enter the FTP login credential information.
 If you've installed a Plugin before, it will still have the login information.
 This information is available through your web server host.

-* Click "Proceed" to continue the installation.
+* Click "Proceed" to continue the installation.
 The resulting installation screen will list the installation as successful or note any problems during the install.
-* If successful, click "Activate Plugin" to activate it, or "Return to Plugin Installer" for further actions.
+* If successful, click "Activate Plugin" to activate it, or "Return to Plugin Installer" for further actions.

 ### Manual Installation ###
 1. Download the plugin zip file
 2. Login to your WordPress Admin.
 Click on "Plugins > Add New" from the left hand menu.
-3. Click on the "Upload" option, then click "Choose File" to select the zip file from your computer.
-Once selected, press "OK" and press the "Install Now" button.
+3. Click on the "Upload" option, then click "Choose File" to select the zip file from your computer.
+Once selected, press "OK" and press the "Install Now" button.
 4. Activate the plugin.
 5. Open the settings page for WooCommerce and click the "Payment Gateways," tab.
 6. Click on the sub tab for "Voguepay Payment Gateway".